ValueMelody/melody-auth/docs/email-provider-setup.md

 # Email Provider Setup
 Melody Auth relies on an email provider to send password reset links, email verification notices, and email-based MFA codes.
-This guide explains how to configure either SendGrid, Mailgun, Brevo, or SMTP (Node.js only) depending on your needs.
+This guide explains how to configure either SendGrid, Mailgun, Brevo, Resend, Postmark, or SMTP (Node.js only) depending on your needs.

 ## Supported Email Providers
-- **Cloudflare Workers or Node.js**: SendGrid, Mailgun, Resend.com and Brevo
+- **Cloudflare Workers or Node.js**: SendGrid, Mailgun, Brevo, Resend and Postmark
 -	**Node.js (Only)**: SMTP server (in addition to the above)

 ## Environment Variables